 The above network backbone functions are crucial for effective network operations.
 They are not voluntary, and should be represented by actual structural units that are responsible, and can be relied upon for effective service provision.
 These may be provided by intermediary organizations.

 While optional, to enhance the Climate Solutions Network with fast-track collaboration and implementation capability, the network may consider a few additional structural elements.

-These are organized according to the transnational matrix network structure, with solution technologies on one hand and country solution applications on the other.
+These are organized according to the transnational matrix network structure, with solution technologies on one hand and country solution application on the other.

-Technical cluster network units may provide hands-on coordination within the clusters, and act as trusted internal facilitators between technical solutions and country applications.
+Technical cluster network units may provide hands-on coordination within the clusters, and act as trusted internal facilitators between technical solutions and country application.

 As facilitator of country action, a technical cluster network unit identifies workable technical solutions with the aim of replicating them.
 The solutions are broadcast to the country network units representing local country actors.
 The technical cluster network units coordinate the application of solutions with country network units and/or country actors, as far as needed.

 Country network units support hands-on coordination for networked country solutions, and act as trusted internal facilitators between needed country implementation and technical solutions.